JZ6/Office-Hours-Booking-System/doc/phase1/Scope.md

 ## Design Use Cases
 ### Learning Goals
-Below are the skills and experience each member brings and their learning goals, from which focal use cases are chosen.
+Below are the skills and experience each member brings and their learning goals, from which focal use cases can be chosen from [the handout](https://docs.google.com/document/d/1pIAb_yHoHQygp31I1gV69eHaMwOaWXZtDMfVHg3q5eQ/edit#heading=h.3a98l0b27xf8).

 ---
 #### Jay